onyx-and-iris/voicemeeter-api-ruby/README.md

 - potato

-If you wish to login/logout manually you may run them independently but you MUST call login once at the start and once at the end of your program.
+If you wish to login/logout manually you may run them independently but you MUST call login once at the start and logout once at the end of your program.
 Login can be called with a keyword argument:
 ```ruby
 require 'routines'
 # Login with a keyword argument; logmein